DaoCloud/DaoCloud-docs/docs/en/docs/download/free/dce5-installer-v0.11.0.md

 ## Installation

-After successfully verifying the offline package,
+After the offline package has been successfully validated,

 === "AMD64"